WWE Raw is XXX: Storylines

-At Survivor Series WarGames, Damage CTRL (Bayley, Dakota Kai, and Iyo Sky) took part in a WarGames match, where they lost to Becky Lynch's team.
-Over the next few weeks, Kai and Sky kept targeting Lynch until the December 12, 2022, episode of Raw, where Lynch sent them retreating before Bayley's match.
+At Survivor Series: WarGames, Damage CTRL (Bayley, Dakota Kai, and Iyo Sky) took part in a WarGames match, where they lost to Becky Lynch's team.
+Over the next few weeks, Kai and Sky continued targeting Lynch until the December 12, 2022, episode of Raw, where Lynch sent them retreating before Bayley's match.
 The following week, Bayley defeated Lynch with the distraction of Kai and Sky.
 On the January 2, 2023, episode, Bayley cost Lynch a win in a tag team match.
 Two weeks later, Lynch claimed Bayley always had to hide behind Kai and Sky and goaded Bayley into accepting a Steel Cage match against her at "Raw is XXX".